 "Eyewitnesses indicate that Basicano was on site in the moments leading up to the collapse, however, he was remarkably nowhere to be found as soon as the building fell," the lawsuit reads.

-The suit was filed by Saltz, Mongeluzzi, Barrett & Bendesky, the Philadelphia firm that is representing the majority of victims.
+The suit was filed by Saltz, Mongeluzzi, Barrett & Bendesky, the Philadelphia firm representing the majority of victims.

 Johnson left behind a widow and five adult children.